ali-shoaib/Weather-App/README.md

 # Weather-App
-Made on React JS by using react-hooks.
+- Made by using react hooks.

-Weather Data is fecthed from a rest API.
+- Weather Data is fecthed from a rest API.

-It will let u know about weather across the globe.
+- It will let you know about the weather across the globe.